Zapratkyn/webserv/README.md

 - The start/stop messages and the requests in/out are logged in the webserv.log file

-- The browser keeps the favicon associated the the url in cache.
+- The browser keeps the favicon associated with the url in cache.
 Meaning it will not request it to the server again.
 The same is not true for the stylesheet.

 ================================